Division of Maternal-Fetal Medicine

 The UC Davis Medical Center’s Fetal Health Program offers expertise across all areas of high risk obstetrical care.
 Our multidisciplinary team provides expert consultation and care for maternal and fetal conditions that can occur during pregnancy.
 The strength of our Fetal Health Center program comes from our ability to quickly coordinate your care within multiple specialties.
 When an issue arises, our dedicated team of obstetrical, neonatal and other specialists will establish a coordinated treatment plan to benefit both mother and baby.

-Nina Boe, M.D.
-Professor Nina M. Boe's clinical interests include prenatal diagnosis, pregestational and gestational diabetes, preeclampsia, and complications with twin gestations.
+Dr. Boe's clinical interests include prenatal diagnosis, pregestational and gestational diabetes, preeclampsia, and complications with twin gestations.
 Her research activities focus on improved screening procedures for diabetes in pregnancy.

 Dr. Taché specializes in taking care of women with high-risk pregnancies.
 Her clinical interests include fetal growth abnormalities, multiples and higher order multiples, prevention of preterm birth, maternal coagulation disorders and endocrine disorders.